Lohagara Upazila, Chittagong

 Lohagara (লোহাগাড়া) is an upazila of Chattogram District in Chattogram Division, Bangladesh.
 Lohagara is situated between Chattogram and Cox's Bazar.
 It is one of the largest and most densely populated upazilas of Bangladesh.
+It has headquarters in Lohagara.

 Etymology

 In 1660, Mughal prince Shah Shuja took shelter in the Kingdom of Arakan to escape from Mir Jumla II.
 While heading to Arakan, he stayed in a beautiful hilly place (present-day Chunati) between Chittagong and Cox's Bazar for a few days.
 At the time of departure, he engraved an iron bar in that place as a sign.
 It is thought that because of engraving iron bar by Shah Shuja the area is called 'Lohagara' since 'Loha' means 'iron'.

 History

 Lohagara was once under Satkania Upazila.
 Lohagara thana was formed in 1981 and it was turned into an upazila in 1983.

 Geography

-Lohagara is located at 22.0083°N 92.1056°E. It has 33,981 households and a total area of 258.87 km2.
+Lohagara is located at 22.0083°N 92.1056°E. It has 52,873 households and a total area of 258.87 km2.
 It is bordered by Satkania Upazila on the north, Chakaria and Lama Upazilas on the south, Bandarban Sadar and Lama Upazilas on the east and Banshkhali Upazila on the west.
 The noted canals are Tonkaboti, Dolu and Hangor.